-One of the twenty-five specimens circulated (Baltidrilus costatus) was correctly identified by all participants.
+One of the twenty-five specimens circulated (the barnacle Austrominius modestus) was correctly identified by all participants.

-Further details and analysis of results can be found in the Ring Test Bulletin RTB56, which was circulated to each laboratory that supplied results for this exercise and was also posted on the Scheme's website (www.nmbaqcs.org).
+Further details and analysis of results can be found in the Ring Test Bulletin RTB58, which was circulated to each laboratory that supplied results for this exercise and was also posted on the Scheme's website (www.nmbaqcs.org).